dmytrobaida/dmytrobaida.github.io/content/projects.md

 ## CRM for Ukrtelecom

-CRM (Customer relationship management) system for biggest Ukrainian telecommunication provider - Ukrtelecom
+Was part of a team developing CRM (Customer relationship management) system for biggest Ukrainian telecommunication provider - Ukrtelecom

-### Used technologies
+### Technology stack

-- .NET Framework
+- .NET Framework, Pure JavaScript
 - Microsoft SQL Server

 ## Exact

-Was developing software for Exact company.
-This is one of biggest accounting company in Netherlands
+Was part of a team developing core systems and plugins for Exact Online.
+This is web application for small and medium size businesses which helps with accounting in the Netherlands

-### Used technologies
+### Technology stack

-- .NET Framework
+- .NET Framework, Pure JavaScript
 - Microsoft SQL Server

 ## CarNext

-Was working on project for CarNext company.
-This is child company of LeasePlan which sells repaired cars after leasing
+Was part of a team developing website and api's for CarNext.
+This is website for selling refurbished cars in the Netherlands and Europe

-### Used technologies
+### Technology stack

-- ASP.NET Core
+- ASP.NET Core, React + TypeScript
 - Microsoft SQL Server

 ## Finturi

-Primary job on this project was developing mobile application using React Native Framework and Javascript.
-Also I had some task on improving and developing new features on backend side using .Net Core framework an C#.
-Have some experience with Azure Cloud and CI/CD
+Was part of a team developing website, api and mobile application for Finturi.
+This is startup based in the Netherlands that aims to solve cash flow problems of businesses

-### Used technologies
+### Technology stack

-- React Native
+- React Native + TypeScript
 - ASP.NET Core
 - Microsoft SQL Server

-## ...

 <br/>